Q-Zhao/dataviz-project-QZhao/README.md

 This project is intended to address the following questions:

-* How are mobile Internet usage changing over time in every country?
+1. How are Internet usage and mobile subscriptionschanging over time in every country?
-* How are mobile subscriptions changing over time in every country?
+   * This question
-* The relationship between GDP per capita and Internet User over time.
+2. The relationship between GDP per capita and Internet User over time.
-* The relationship between Mobile subscriptions and Internet User over time.
+3. The relationship between Mobile subscriptions and Internet User over time.

 ## Conclusion